 Halim looked equally sad.
 “Even my mommy too.”

-“My mommy said it’s because your mommy has chooked my daddy in a bottle.”
+“My mommy said it’s because your mommy has locked my daddy in a bottle.”

 Halim put out a confused face.

-And it was at that moment I heard my mom’s shrill voice from her bedroom window.
+And it was at that moment I heard Mommy’s husky voice from her bedroom window.

 “Eniola, if I come out of this house right now, I will kill you and that small witch you’re talking to!” she shouted in Yoruba.
-Tears immediately filled Halim’s eyes.
+Tears swamped Halim’s eyes in a rush.

 “I’m not a witch,” she said to me before walking away.